fred314159265/wls-rs/README.md

 WLS is based on the OLS method and help solve problems of model inadequacy or violations of the basic regression assumptions.

-Estimating a linear regression with WLS is useful, but can appear to be daunting w/o special stats packages, such as Python statsmodels or Pandas.
+Estimating a linear regression with WLS is useful, but can appear to be daunting without special stats packages, such as Python statsmodels or Pandas.

 ## References